Updated September 2019

 An inviting restaurant which captures the essence of an archetypal gentlemens club in the glory days of the British Empire.
 Excellent Set Lunch and Set Dinner menus.
 They also do Afternoon Teas.

 Lovely location overlooking the Marina.
-Serves excellent Cocktails, has a good range of Beers and is a regular venue for live music, open Friday and Saturday evenings only.
+Serves excellent Cocktails, has a good range of Beers and is a regular venue for live music, opening times vary depending on time of the year.

 Archive Homestore & Kitchen